 Gibsons Public Market: Tidepools Art Show & Auction

 Annual fundraiser that helps raise vital funds for the aquarium education programs, animal care, and more.
-Each year a shape is chosen – sea star this year! – that we cut into 100 wooden blanks.
+Each year a shape is chosen – sea star this year! – that we cut into 100 wooden blanks which are then turned into creative pieces of art and put up for auction.

 GPAG: Opening Reception | Carlyn Yandle, Marianne Hansen, Holly Lowe